- About the Major

 - Michael Koliska worked as radio reporter for the last 10 years in Germany, the US and China.
 He has a MA degree in Sociology and English from Magdeburg’s Otto-von-Guericke University in Germany, where he worked for a private radio station, a local newspaper and then Germany’s largest broadcast network.
 He then joined an NPR affiliate in Illinois as news anchor/ reporter while pursuing a MS in Journalism at the University of Illinois.
 His latest assignment was as editor for China Radio International in Beijing, China.
 Koliska successfully defended his dissertation May 27, 2015 and will take a tenure track position as an assistant professor in Auburn University's School of Communication and Journalism.

-- Klive (Soo-Kwang) Oh is a doctoral candidate at the Philip Merrill College of Journalism.
+- Klive (Soo-Kwang) Oh successfully defended his dissertation in June, 2014.
 His research interests include audience engagement with online news, digital culture, journalism roles, media effects, pedagogy, and intercultural communication studies.
 He has several research publications and conference presentations regarding various aspects of journalism and mass communication.
 He has won numerous top paper awards and is the recipient of the Aylward Award and the Hiebert Journalism Travel Award.
 Before devoting himself to journalism studies, he worked in the marketing/PR field at Samsung Electronics.
 As a journalist, he worked as a convergence reporter for the Missourian, KBIA Radio and KOMU-TV in Columbia, MO.
 He also worked at the Reynolds Journalism Institute, employing social media techniques for its communications strategies.
 As an instructor, Klive has taught courses such as media literacy, journalism history and understanding audiences at the Philip Merrill College of Journalism.
 With his successful teaching experience, he has been chosen as a Lilly Graduate Teaching Fellow at the Center for Teaching Excellence.
 Originally from Korea, Klive graduated from Korea University with a B.A. in English Language and Literature and received a Master's in Journalism from the Missouri School of Journalism.
 Click here to read his CV.
 Dr. Oh began his full-time teaching career at William Paterson University in New Jersey in fall, 2014.